-The school Mission Statement, based on the Anglican ethos, supports the commitment to child safety and is strategically linked to the policies and procedures which reinforce the framework.
+As an ASC school, GMAS supports the commitment to child safety and is strategically linked to the policies and procedures which reinforce the framework.
 GMAS aims to promote a safe, disciplined and caring community, inclusive of diverse needs and abilities.
 We acknowledge the dignity and worth of our students and encourage the responsibility of all members of our community to uphold a child safe setting.
 GMAS is accountable for our public statements and genuine in our application of the child safe framework.